guy9050/gluetool/DEVELOPMENT.md

 Tox can be easily executed by:

 ```
-  tox -e py27
+  tox
 ```

 Tox also accepts additional options which are then passed to `py.test`:

 ```
-  tox -e py27 -- --cov=libci --cov-report=html:coverage-report
+  tox -- --cov=libci --cov-report=html:coverage-report
 ```

-While `setup.py` uses the current Python interpreter it founds in your `$PATH`, Tox creates (and caches) virtualenv for the test run, and uses that for running the tests.
-It also adds few other tests that were simpler to integrate here, e.g. YAML linter.
+Tox creates (and caches) virtualenv for its test runs, and uses them for running the tests.
+It integrates multiple different types of test (you can see them by running `tox -l`).

 ## Documentation